AzmiHaider92/AzmiHaider92.github.io/index.md

 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 270px;" src="/profile.jpg" alt="Azmi A. Haider" width="50%" />

-**PhD researcher** in computer vision and generative modeling (diffusion/flows, token-based implicit representations) at the University of Haifa, advised by [Dan Rosenbaum](https://danrsm.github.io/), studying generative models.
+**PhD researcher** at the University of Haifa, advised by [Dan Rosenbaum](https://danrsm.github.io/), working on computer vision and generative modeling (diffusion/flows, token-based implicit representations).
-Before my PhD, I completed an M.Sc. (research) in computer science at the University of Haifa and a B.Sc. in electrical engineering at the Technion.
+Before my PhD, I completed an M.Sc. <a href="/MSC_Dissertation___Forgery_Detection_in_Depth_Images.pdf">[thesis]</a> in computer science at the University of Haifa and a B.Sc. in electrical engineering at the Technion.